hansungkim1998/gotta_catch_em_all/README.md

 <img src="grid_demo.gif" height="250"> <img src="grid1.jpeg" height="250">

 ### Construction Instructions
-1. Cut the white tile boards into the following dimensions:
+1. Cut the white tile boards into the following dimensions and quantities:
-   - 32x 11.5"x11.5" squares
+   - 11.5"x11.5" squares x32
-   - 2x 4'x4' squares
+   - 4'x4' squares x2
-   - 2x 2'x4' rectangles
+   - 2'x4' rectangles x2
 2. Apply copper tape
    - Apply copper tape to the back side of the top panels.
    - Apply copper tape to the top side of the bottom panels, connecting them vertically to form a total of 8 columns.